-6.8 Waingroves, Ripley
+Waingroves, Ripley

-A brick clay extraction site, operated by Hanson Brick Ltd, is located at Waingroves, Ripley.
+- 6.16 A brick clay extraction site, operated by Forterra Building Products Ltd, is located at Waingroves, Ripley.
 Planning consent exists up to the year 2042.
 The brickworks at Waingroves ceased production in 2006 and has since been demolished.
 Brick clay extraction is undertaken by the 'campaign' method; the material is stockpiled on site.
 The excavated material is then removed off-site to the Company's brick works, at Desford and Measham in Leicestershire and at Kirton brickworks in Nottinghamshire, as depicted on Table 2.
 Approximately 70% of output is transported to Leicestershire, split evenly between the two sites located there.
 The remaining 30% is transported to Nottinghamshire.
 The brick clay is then blended with clay and shale material from other active quarries at the brickworks, because being a Carboniferous Shale it gives a far stronger fired product than ones made purely from Keuper Marl and helps the brick to be frost resistant.
-As a result, it is used to manufacture bricks destined for engineering specifications rather than general house building.

-Permitted reserves at Waingroves are estimated to be around 3.05 million tonnes.
+As a result, it is used to manufacture bricks destined for engineering specifications rather than general house building. - 6.17 Permitted reserves at Waingroves are estimated to be around 3.05 million tonnes.
 The operator estimates that production is likely to increase again in 2014 to 2011 levels of around 80,000 tonnes.
-Using this figure as an indication of future annual demand indicates that Waingroves could maintain supplies at this level for a further 38 years, well beyond the Plan period.
+Updated information from the operator indicates that this level of production was achieved in 2014, 2015 and reached 90,000 tonnes in 2016.
+Assuming a figure of 80,000 tonnes as an indication of future annual production indicates that Waingroves could maintain supplies at this level for a further 35 years, well beyond the Plan period.
 The planning permission includes conditions requiring on-going restoration including site profiling, planting and landscaping.